The holiday season always seems to bring advertisements from banks that say you can skip a payment for the holidays.

 When you skip a payment, it isn’t like the bank is going to make the payment for you.

-Instead, you’ll just pay more in interest than you would have otherwise and the principal won’t decrease like usual for the month you skip.
+Instead, you’ll just pay more in interest than you would have otherwise.
+The principal won’t decrease like it usually would during the month you skip.

 If you’re skipping a payment on a loan such as a car loan, the bank will probably just tack another payment on to the end of your loan.

-If your loan was supposed to be paid off in April of next year, it will now be paid off in May of next year, all while paying the interest on that extra payment you skipped.
+If your loan was supposed to be paid off in April of next year, it will now be paid off in May of next year.
+During the remaining period of your loan, you’ll be paying interest on that extra payment you skipped.

 However, depending on how high your interest rate is and how big your payments are, your pay off date could be pushed out more than one month by skipping just one payment.